BOD Surcharges & Your Water Bill

 Why BOD and TSS matter to commercial kitchens

 Most water and sewer providers require that any commercial kitchen be outfitted with a grease interceptor or trap.
-This system is designed to collect wastewater discharged from food preparation facilities, such as restaurants, schools, convenience stores, and more, to prevent oil and grease from being discharged into the sewer.
+This system is designed to collect wastewater discharged from food preparation facilities.
+This is used in restaurants, schools, convenience stores, and more, to prevent oil and grease from being discharged into the sewer.
 High levels of grease and oil may result in the sewer becoming clogged.
 This can result in an increased cost of cleaning for the water and sewer provider and costly fines to the customer responsible for discharging the grease.
 To prevent this, Southwaste recommends regular grease trap service.
 Most regulatory agencies enforce a “90-Day or Less” Grease-trap service minimum standard, depending on the grease trap size and gallon throughput.

-In addition to monitoring the discharge of fats, oils, and grease (FOG), many municipalities include a pretreatment program that actively monitors wastewater discharge for BOD and TSS.
-To offset the cost of treating more contaminated water, a surcharge program is often implemented that applies additional fees or surcharges to water and sewer bills for those customers who discharge waste streams greater than typical concentrations.
-Often the limits assigned to BOD and TSS concentrations are based upon system-wide averages that include residential and lower-use customers.
-As a result, the large-scale commercial customer will more often see BOD and TSS levels above the system average and face hefty surcharges unless they implement proper kitchen practices.
+In addition to monitoring the discharge of fats, oils, and grease from restaurants and other commercial kitchens, many municipalities include a pretreatment program.
+This program actively monitors wastewater discharge for biochemical oxygen demand (BOD).
+As well as monitoring total suspended solids (TSS).
+A surcharge program is often implemented to offset the cost of treating more contaminated water.
+It applies additional fees to water and sewer bills for those that discharge larger waste streams.
+The limits assigned to BOD and TSS concentrations are often based upon system-wide averages.
+This includes residential and lower-use customers.
+As a result, the large-scale commercial customer will more often see BOD and TSS levels above the system average.
+Therefore, they face hefty surcharges.
+Unless they implement proper kitchen practices such as using their own grease traps.
+Rather than dumping used oil down storm drains.

 How are sewer surcharges calculated?